yuv44n/PaperPulse-publisher/README.md

 ## Go to main repository: **[github.com/yuv44n/PaperPulse](https://github.com/yuv44n/PaperPulse)**

-### Role: Runs a scheduled job every 30 minutes to fetch new arXiv papers, summarize them using AI, and save them to Supabase.
+### Role: Runs a scheduled job every 6 hours to fetch new arXiv papers, summarize them using AI, and save them to Supabase.

 ## Steps to Deploy Your Own Backend: